Henson sacked, Johnson dropped, and glass at HQ

-A damp squib for England at the culmination of the inaugural Six Nations Championship.
-Though they eventually won the title with a game to spare, they were denied the Grand Slam at a sopping wet Murrayfield, where Scotland picked up their first Calcutta Cup victory for a decade, and their first win of the season.
-Duncan Hodge scored all 19 of Scotland's points, including a try to cancel out Lawrence Dallaglio's effort, in a 19-13 victory.
+England secured the inaugural Six Nations title but it was a hollow success as Scotland denied them the Grand Slam at a sopping wet Murrayfield, Scotland picking up their first Calcutta Cup victory for a decade, and their first win of the season.
+Duncan Hodge scored all of Scotland's points, including a try to cancel out Lawrence Dallaglio's effort, in a 19-13 victory.

-At their 17th attempt, France finally beat England for the first time.
-The winger Edmund Vellat produced the solitary try of the match to end the hoodoo, in a game featuring four debutants on each side.
-Up until that match, England had emerged triumphant in 16 of their 17 encounters since 1906, with a solitary draw in 1922.
+At their 17th attempt, France finally beat England.
+Winger Edmund Vellat produced the solitary try of the match after 14 minutes to end the hoodoo, in a game featuring four debutants on each side.
+Up until then, England had emerged triumphant in 16 of their 17 encounters since 1906, with a solitary draw in 1922.

 Scotland coach Frank Hadden stepped down from his post with the national team.
 Hadden, who had been in charge for four years, paid the price for a second poor Six Nations campaign.
 His struggling side recorded only a single win, over Italy at Murrayfield, during the 2009 tournament and therefore failed to hit their minimum target of two wins for the second year running.